hisea/mobile_rails/README.md

 3 User gets a mobile optimized view of your app.

-4 an link to can be given to set the preference to web so user can view the full version on mobile device.
+4 A link/action can be used to set a session variable for viewing the full version on mobile device.

 Getting Started
 ---------------